justmars/django-entries/entries/docs/infinity_scroll.md

 The first page holds a fixed number of model instances to be displayed.

-When the last item in page one is `revealed` in the browser's DOM by scrolling, a [htmx](https://htmx.org/examples/infinite-scroll/) can send a get request to the original view, pulling page two.
+When the last item in page one is `revealed` in the browser's DOM by scrolling, [htmx](https://htmx.org/examples/infinite-scroll/) can send a GET request to the original view, pulling page two.

 Rinse and repeat until the view finds no subsequent page number.